 Why France banned meat names for vegetarian alternatives

-France recently passed an amendment to its Agriculture Bill, prohibiting any product that is largely based on non-animal ingredients from being labelled like a traditional animal product.
+France recently passed an amendment to its Agriculture Bill.
+It prohibits any product that is largely based on non-animal ingredients from being labelled like a traditional animal product.
+This essentially bans product names such as “vegetable steak”, “soy sausage”, or “bacon-flavoured strips”.

 But to understand this legislation, it’s necessary to look at the recent history of changing food trends and the threat this is having on the meat industry.